fresel/cf-weather-data/README.md

     >You can change the port mapping `-p 8080:8080` to use a different host port if needed.
 Use the format `-p <host_port>:<container_port>`.
 E.g., `-p 9090:8080` to map host port 9090 to container port 8080.
 Then access the API at `http://localhost:9090/api/weather`.

 ### Docker Compose

+> Note: The Docker image is also available on GitHub Container Registry at `ghcr.io/fresel/cf-weather-data:latest`.

 Prerequisites:
 - Docker